Counterfactual Intervention Feature Transfer for Visible-Infrared Person Re-identification: Further proof about sub-optimal topology structure

 The motivation of the Counterfactual Relation Intervention (CRI) is that joint learning of graph inputs $X$ and outputs $Y$ leads to bad affinities $A$.
 Here, we do some toy example experiments to demonstrate that phenomenon.

 We aim to investigate the relationships of $A$ with the quality of $X$ and $Y$.
 For example, if the quality of $X$ and $Y$ are good (meaning both graph and backbone features trained well), how about the quality of $A$.
 We firstly define the metric to evaluate features and affinities.
-For a good learned representation, features should fit the following scheme:
+For the $i$-th sample, let $\mathcal{P}_i$ and $\mathcal{N}_i$ denote the positive and negative index sets, respectively.
+For a good learned representation, the distance to positive samples should be smaller than the distance to negative samples.
+Therefore, we define the average margin of input and output features as \begingroup

-$j$ and $k$ mean the indexes of the positive set $\mathcal{P}^i$ and the negative set $\mathcal{N}^i$ for the $i$-th samples. $\mathcal{D}$ is the distance function.
-These equations compute the margins between distances of its all positive pairs and their corresponding negative ones.
-We statistic the averaged margin as the quality metrics:
+\endgroup where $d_{\cos}(a,b)=1-\cos(a,b)$.
+These equations compute the averaged distance margin between positive pairs and their corresponding negative ones.
+We statistic the averaged margin as the quality metrics: \begingroup

-where $N$ is the number of features, equal for the graph one and the backbone one.
-And we also propose a metric to evaluate affinities $A$:
+\endgroup where $N$ is the number of features, equal for the graph one and the backbone one.
+And we also propose a metric to evaluate affinities $A$: \begingroup

-where $\{i,cod\}$ means the set of $i$ who satisfies the condition $cod$.
-That equation means that the good affinities should include larger positive similarities than corresponding negative ones.
-So this $Q_A$ metric measure the ratio of samples' affinities belonging to that constraint.
+\endgroup where $\mathbf{1}[\cdot]$ is the indicator function.
+That equation means that good affinities should include larger positive similarities than corresponding negative ones.
+So this $Q_A$ metric measures the ratio of positive-negative sample pairs belonging to that constraint.